grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 > [!NOTE]
 >
 > In this post use the terms urban fantasy and urban horror interchangeably. _Curseborne_ describes itself as urban fantasy, but I don't think that really does justice to the genre.
-For reference, _Vampire: the Masquerade_ is described as urban horror or fantasy equally often online.
+For reference, _Vampire: the Masquerade_ seems to be described equally as urban horror or fantasy.

 Why has _Curseborne_ brought me to this crisis?
 Well, let me first explain what _Curseborne_ is.
 Now that _Paradox_ - the rights holders of the _World of Darkness_ - are publishing new material, the licenses that allowed Onyx to publish their own WoD products have expired.
 This leaves them without an IP for their specialist genre; urban fantasy.
 In other words, _Curseborne_ is an attempt to replace Paradox IP with an original setting of their own.